Sevilla FC

 Sevilla Fútbol Club (/es/) is a Spanish professional football club based in Seville, Andalusia, that competes in La Liga, the top flight of Spanish football.
-The club was formed on 25 January 1890, making it Spain's oldest sporting club solely devoted to football.
+The club was formed on 25 January 1890, making it Spain's second oldest sporting club solely devoted to football, after Recreativo de Huelva.
 The Scottish-born Edward Farquharson Johnston was one of Sevilla's founders, also becoming their first president.
 On 14 October 1905, the club's articles of association were registered in the Civil Government of Seville under the presidency of the Jerez-born José Luis Gallegos Arnosa.

 Sevilla are also the most successful football club in Andalusia in terms of titles, with eighteen Andalusian Cups, one La Liga title in 1945–46, five Spanish Cup titles (1935, 1939, 1948, 2007 and 2010), one Spanish Super Cup (2007), a record seven UEFA Cups / UEFA Europa Leagues (2006, 2007, 2014, 2015, 2016, 2020, and 2023) and one UEFA Super Cup (2006).
 They were also designated by the International Federation of Football History & Statistics as the World's Best Club in 2006 and 2007, thus being the first club to achieve this distinction in two consecutive years.